We want to keep you posted and publish occasional newsletters that can include news, information, opinions and data. Read everything we know.

-As an 18 year old, on the first hour of the first day of my freshman year, I wandered into the dreaded English Literature classroom at Grays Harbor College and met a person who changed my life.
+As an 18 year old, on the first hour of the first day of my freshman college year, I wandered into the dreaded English Literature classroom at Grays Harbor College and met a person who changed my life.

 Once I might have thought that Virginian Younger, who passed away this week at the age of 90, was just another teacher.
 But that was until that first day in her class when she began to talk, or better yet I should say began to teach.

 Knowing nothing of the English Literature (or maybe any literature for that matter) I was surprised to find how fascinating and revealing that subject, maybe any subject, could be in the hands of a master educator.
 Here was a person who had such a zest for her subject that no one could help but fall prey to her interest.

 Mrs. Younger’s favorite topics were Shakespeare and the romantic poets, whom she could bring to life making them as real as if they were standing at the front of the classroom.
 She would read passages aloud or require students to do so.